Taking money from your pension plan soon? Here's what to think about

 And can I take it if I'm still working?

 With some pension plans you can access your money as and when you need it to ease yourself into retirement.
-This can include using it to top up your salary while you’re still working.
+This can include using it to top up your salary while you’re still working, although it will be subject to income tax.

-If you’re planning to take money and keep saving into your pension savings tax efficiently, there are extra things to think about.
-You can find out more in our article Can I take money from my pension plan at 55 and still work?, including details about how the Money Purchase Annual Allowance might affect you.
+If you’re planning to take money and keep saving into your pension plan tax efficiently, there are extra things to think about.

 If you would be giving up any valuable guarantees or benefits on your current plan, for example a Guaranteed Annuity Rate, this may not be the right thing to do.
 So speak to your pension provider or take advice before you take any action.

-What are my options when I am taking money out of my pension plan?
+So, what are my options when I am taking my money?

 There are several to choose from, but you need to consider your goals and how long you might need your savings to last.
 The main options usually available to you are: